Annulment (Nullity of Marriage and Psychological Incapacity)

 The applicable grounds and whether you have children are big factors in determining which type of case you can file and should be taken in consultation with your lawyer.

-While similar to divorce in that you can remarry afterwards, they are based on different grounds, and are must be proven on those grounds in order to be granted.
+While similar to divorce in that you can remarry afterwards, it is based on different grounds.

 For instance, adultery is not a ground of dissolving a marriage.